Safety Recall Z11 – HV Battery – 2017-2018 Chrysler Pacifica Plug-In Hybrid Electric Vehicles (PHEV)

 (RU) PHEV — CUSTOMER COMMUNICATIONS

-The Z11 recall involves model year 2017 and 2018 ChryslereBay Pacifica Hybrid vehicles for a possible fire event; no other Pacifica models are affected.
+The Z11 recall involves model year 2017 and 2018 ChryslereBay logo Pacifica Hybrid vehicles for a possible fire event; no other Pacifica models are affected.

 Until further notice, the company is advising owners of these hybrid vehicles to refrain from recharging them and to park them away from structures and other vehicles.

-JeepeBay® Brand plug-in hybrid vehicles with 4xe technology are unaffected.
+JeepeBay logo® Brand plug-in hybrid vehicles with 4xe technology are unaffected.

 Stellantis will contact customers if their vehicles are affected; notification by mail is expected to begin this month.
 U.S. based customers with additional questions or concerns may call 800-853-1403.